What Is the Purpose of a Water Heater Expansion Tank?

 What is a Water Heater Expansion Tank?

-A water heater expansion tank is a small, secondary tank that attaches to the water supply pipe leading to the water heater.
-Its primary role is to absorb the extra volume created when water heats up and expands.
-By providing this additional space, the expansion tank prevents dangerous pressure from building up in your water heater and plumbing system.
+A water heater expansion tank, also known as a thermal expansion tank, is a small, secondary tank that attaches to the water supply pipe leading to the water heater.
+To answer the question 'what does an expansion tank do,' its primary role is to absorb the extra volume created when water heats up and expands.
+The water heater expansion tank purpose is clear: by providing this additional space, it prevents dangerous pressure from building up in your water heater and plumbing system.

 How Does It Work?

-The expansion tank is divided into two chambers: one filled with air and the other meant to hold water.
+The expansion tank, also referred to as a potable water expansion tank, is divided into two chambers: one filled with air and the other meant to hold water.
 As the water in the heater expands, it flows into the tank, compressing the air in the other chamber.
 This compression relieves the pressure within the closed water system.
 By regulating pressure in this way, the tank protects vulnerable components like:

 • Valves in plumbing fixtures